By Eugene, CEO, February 8, 2026

 Use cases (unique layout needs, off-grid systems, long-term liveaboards)

-Choose a custom build if you require a layout or systems that are not available off the shelf, for example extensive off-grid electrical, specialized cabinetry, or layouts for full-time living with kids and gear.
-Builders can tailor storage, sleeping arrangements, and systems so the van truly fits your routine rather than forcing you to adapt to a pre-built layout.
+Choose a custom build if you require a layout or systems that are not sold off the shelf.
+For example, you might need large off-grid power, custom cabinets, or layouts for full-time living with kids and gear.
+Builders can tailor storage, sleeping setups, and systems so the van truly fits your routine rather than forcing you to adapt to a pre-built layout.

 Typical custom build components that add time/cost (insulation, electrical, plumbing, cabinetry)

-Major cost drivers include high-capacity battery banks and solar arrays, professional electrical design and installation, custom cabinetry, integrated plumbing and hot-water systems, and specialty appliances.
-Each adds hours of skilled labor and increases parts lead times.
+Major cost drivers include large battery banks and solar arrays, pro electric design and install, custom cabinets, built-in plumbing and hot-water systems, and special appliances.
+Each adds hours of skilled labor and raises parts lead times.

 How to vet a builder and manage scope

-Ask builders for timelines, a written estimate with milestones, warranty coverage on labor and components, references, and a change-order process.
-Project management is a two-way street; clear scope definition up front reduces revisions and keeps costs under control.
+Ask builders for timelines, a written quote with key steps, warranty protection on labor and parts, references, and a process for changes.
+Project management is a two-way street; clear scope meaning up front cuts down on changes and keeps costs under control.

 Timelines: custom van build timeline and expectations